 9. Sip a Cool Beer at Jamesport Brewing Company

 Housed in an elegant Victorian building, Jamesport Brewing Company has a three-barrel brew house where it makes many delicious beers.
-The brewery aims to produce top-quality award-winning craft beers that can be enjoyed in a friendly atmosphere.
+This Michigan brewery aims to produce top-quality award-winning craft beers that can be enjoyed in a friendly atmosphere.

 - Hours: 11:30 am – 9:00 pm — Friday & Saturday 11:30 – 10:00 pm